-Alsumsuti ujit ta'n teli-l'nuimk To be Indigenous is to be free Topelmosu wen skicinuwit elcome to this curriculum resource on Treaty Education.
+Alsumsuti ujit ta'n teli-l'nuimk Être autochtone, c'est être libre Topelmosu wen skicinuwit elcome to this curriculum resource on Treaty Education.
 This initiative in Treaty Education was spearheaded by the Three Nations Education Group Inc. to address the recommendations in education of the Federal Government's Truth and Reconciliation Commission and the New Brunswick Department of Education and Early